 Resources and security have important effects

-Research by Jiang, Schmillen, and Sullivan confirms that not all experiences outdoors have the sa
+Research by Jiang, Schmillen, and Sullivan confirms that not all experiences outdoors have the same effect on our brains.

 Research-based principles to guide design